 The borrowings under the Loan Agreement are collateralized by substantially all of the Company's assets, excluding intellectual property and certain other assets.
 The Loan Agreement includes affirmative and negative covenants.
 The affirmative covenants include, among others, covenants requiring the Company to maintain its legal existence and governmental approvals, deliver certain financial reports, maintain insurance coverage and satisfy certain requirements regarding its operating accounts.
 The negative covenants include, among others, limitations on the Company's ability to incur additional indebtedness and liens, merge with other companies or consummate certain changes of control, acquire other companies, engage in new lines of business, make certain investments, pay dividends, transfer or dispose of assets, amend certain material agreements or enter into various specified transactions.
 The Loan Agreement also contains customary events of default, including bankruptcy, the failure to make payments when due, and a material adverse change.
 Upon the occurrence of an event of default, subject to any specified cure periods, all amounts owed by the Company would begin to bear interest at a rate that is 4.00% above the rate effective immediately before the event of default and may be declared immediately due and payable by SVB, as collateral agent.
-As of June 30, 2019, the Company was in compliance with all applicable covenants under the Loan Agreement.
+As of December 31, 2019, the Company was in compliance with all applicable covenants under the Loan Agreement.

 In connection with the Loan Agreement, the Company issued the Lender Warrants to purchase stock of the Company.
 The Lender Warrants become exercisable only if the Company borrows Term Loan B, and the number, class and per share price of the shares subject to the warrants is dependent on the terms of certain future equity financing transactions of the Company, including an IPO.
-The Lender Warrants expire ten years from the date of issuance, subject to earlier termination on September 30, 2020 if the Company does not draw down Term Loan B on or before March 31, 2020.
+Upon completion of the IPO, the Lender Warrants became exercisable for 16,446 shares of common stock.
+The Lender Warrants expire ten years from the date of issuance, subject to earlier termination on December 31, 2020 if the Company does not draw down Term Loan B on or before March 31, 2020.
 The Lender Warrants include a put option pursuant to which, in the event that the Company does not draw down Term Loan B on or before March 31, 2020, the warrant holders may require that the Company repurchase the warrants for a total aggregate repurchase price of \$0.5 million.
 The put right is exercisable through September 30, 2020.

 The initial \$0.4 million fair value of the Lender Warrants, the \$2.1 million final payment fee and \$0.2 million of debt issuance costs have been recorded as debt discount and are being amortized to interest expense using the effective interest method over the term of the Term Loans.
-For the six months ended June 30, 2019, the Company recognized \$0.3 million of interest expense, including amortization of the debt discount, in connection with the Loan Agreement.
-As of June 30, 2019, the Company had outstanding Term Loans of \$25.0 million and accrued interest of \$0.2 million.
+For the year ended December 31, 2019, the Company recognized \$1.6 million of interest expense, including amortization of the debt discount, in connection with the Loan Agreement.
+As of December 31, 2019, the Company had outstanding Term Loans of \$25.0 million and accrued interest of \$0.2 million.

-Future minimum principal and interest payments under the Term Loans, including the final payment fee, as of June 30, 2019 are as follows (in thousands):
+Future minimum principal and interest payments under the Term Loans, including the final payment fee, as of December 31, 2019 are as follows (in thousands):

 Year ending December 31:

-2019 \$ 921

-2020 1,843
+2020 \$ 1,843

 2021 6,609

 2022 9,533

 2023 8,920

 2024 5,599

-Total principal and interest payments 33,425
+Total principal and interest payments 32,504

-Less interest and final payment fee (8,425)
+Less interest and final payment fee (7,504)

-Long-term debt \$25,000
+Long-term debt \$ 25,000